MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ### Classes that implement IInitializeWithWindow

 Certain pickers, popups, dialogs, and other Windows Runtime (WinRT) objects depend on a [**CoreWindow**](/uwp/api/windows.ui.core.corewindow); typically, to display a UI.
-Even though **CoreWindow** isn't supported in a desktop app (see [Core unsupported classes](#core-unsupported-classes) above), you can still use many of those WinRT classes in your desktop app by adding a little bit of interoperation code.
+Even though **CoreWindow** isn't supported in desktop apps (see [Core unsupported classes](#core-unsupported-classes) above), you can still use many of those WinRT classes in your desktop app by adding a little bit of interoperation code.

 For more info (including a list of affected types), and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 ### Unsupported members

 This section lists (or describes, where a comprehensive list isn't possible) specific members of WinRT classes that aren't supported for use in desktop apps.
-Unless otherwise noted, the rest of the classes apart from these members are supported in a desktop app.
+Unless otherwise noted, the rest of the classes apart from these members are supported in desktop apps.

 #### Events

-The following classes are supported in a desktop app, except for the specified event(s).
+The following classes are supported in desktop apps, except for the specified event(s).

 |  Class  |  Unsupported events |
 |---------|-------------------|